JasonHatfield/JasonHatfield/README.md

 ### Hi there 👋, I'm Jason Hatfield.

-### I'm a software development student at Grand Canyon University with a projected graduation date in the summer of 2024.
+### I'm a software development student at Grand Canyon University with a projected graduation date in March 2024.

 - 🔭 I’m currently working on earning a Bachelor of Science in Software Development
 - 🌱 I’m currently learning Java and C#